Anglo-Manipur War: Coup and rebellion

 According to later accounts, Quinton had proposed to Kulachandra Singh a cessation of all hostilities and his return to Kohima (in Naga Hills to the north of Manipur).
 Kulachandra and Tikendrajit regarded the proposals as deception.

 The surviving British troops besieged in the residency were led out by two junior officers in the dead of night, along with Frank Grimwood's wife Ethel Grimwood.
 It was a disorganised retreat.
 But they were met in the forests by a relief party arriving from Cachar and were rescued.
 The Residency was set on fire soon after their departure.

-On 27 March 1891, news of the executions reached the British.
-Colonel Charles James William Grant took the initiative organising a punitive expedition consisting of 50 soldiers of the 12th (Burma) Madras Infantry and 35 members of the 43rd Gurkha Regiment, Grant's column left Tamu, Burma the following day.

-The only woman in the retreat from the residency was Ethel Grimwood, who was later lionised as a heroine of the "Manipur Disaster" when she returned to Britain.
-She received a medal, £1,000, a civil list pension and she wrote her biography.
-It is unclear now as to her contribution, but a hero was required and Ethel became that hero.
+Ethel Grimwood, the only woman in the retreat from the residency was later lionised as a heroine of the "Manipur Disaster" when she returned to Britain.
+She received a medal, £1,000, and a civil list pension.
+She later wrote her biography.
+According to scholar K. D. Reynolds, her contribution is unclear, but a hero was required and Ethel became that hero.

 War

+On 27 March 1891, news of the executions reached the British forces stationed at Tamu (a Burmese town on the border with Manipur).
+Lieutenant Charles James William Grant took the initiative to lead a contingent of 50 soldiers of the 12th (Burma) Madras Infantry and 35 members of the 43rd Gurkha Regiment, to handle the situation.

-On 31 March 1891, British India declared war on Kangleipak, expeditionary forces were assembled in Kohima and Silchar.
-On the same day, the Tamu column seized the village of Thoubal after ousting an 800-man Manipuri garrison.
+On 31 March 1891, the Tamu column seized the village of Thoubal after ousting an 800-man Manipuri garrison.
 On 1 April, 2,000 Manipuri soldiers accompanied by two guns laid siege to the village, Grant's troops repelled numerous attacks during the course of nine days.
-On 9 April, the Tamu column retreated from Thoubal in order to join the other columns, after being reinforced by 100 rifles of the 12th (Burma) Madras Infantry.
-Manipur forces suffered heavy casualties during the engagement while the British lost one soldier dead and four wounded.
+On 9 April, the Tamu column retreated from Thoubal in order to join the other columns, after being reinforced by 100 rifles led by Captain Presgrave of the 12th (Burma) Madras Infantry.
+Manipur forces suffered heavy casualties during the engagement at Thoubal while the British lost one soldier dead and four wounded.